semantic-flow/sflo/documentation/dev.general-guidance.md

   - can be served locally
   - no separate SSG (Static Site Generator) necessary
     - but static resource page generation should happen on every weave as necessary
-  - after push, you should be able to see the changed mesh at the corresponding github pages URL
+  - after push, you should be able to see the changed mesh at the corresponding github pages IRI

 ## RDF and Semantic Web